Oklahoma Divorce Procedures

 Duration of Oklahoma Divorce Procedure

-There are 3 scenarios that decide the duration of the divorce procedure.
+There are 3 scenarios that decide the duration of the process.
+These scenarios are elaborated below:

-• Both divorcing partners do not have any children and are in agreement to the divorce: From the filing date of the Petition, the divorce is granted in 10 days.
-For this, the document titled "Waiver of Process" must be signed
+• Both divorcing partners do not have any children and are in agreement to the process: From the filing date of the Petition, the divorce is granted in 10 days.
+For this, the document titled "Waiver of Process" must be signed.

 • Entry of appearance by the Defendant